or, "That guy is full of it" -- Keith Harrod

 Hey, I'm not bashing point-and-shoots; I love them because the same optical phenomena that make it near-impossible to get blurred backgrounds in sensible conditions is the same thing that gives them enormous depth of field (background blur and depth-of-field are related, but not identical concepts).
 It's also what keeps medium-and-large-format film shooters on tripods all the time, since more often than not we're down at f/16 to ensure enough depth of field.
 Honestly, I'd probably be better off with a compact camera instead of a digital SLR for most of what I shoot, for that reason.
 The main reason I carry big, heavy cameras is because they're harder to lose, no joke.

 Just knowing the focal length and maximum aperture will tell you relatively little about how nice the background blur will look.
-One thing frequently overlooked is that we perceive all things in a photograph relative to the other things in a photograph (this is one reason HDR sucks so much).
+One thing frequently overlooked is that we perceive all things in a photograph relative to the other things in a photograph.
 In this case, humans will, to some degree, perceive the amount of background defocus relative to how sharp the subject is.
 Nearly all lenses are less sharp shot wide-open, thus we'll perceive the defocused parts of a photograph as being sharper as the subject area becomes softer.

 It happens that two random lenses that I could be bothered to find illustrated this quite well.
 Here's a boring test shot of a very small teddy bear, taken with a Nikon 50mm f/1.8D wide-open on a Nikon D2H: